easyt0re/piecewiseLinearModel/README.md

 # piecewiseLinearModel
 This is a log for the development of the piece-wise linear model of our system

+# 20191024
+yesterday was 1023, which was 11111111.
+## built a simple model for user hand
+the user hand cannot be modeled as either pure motion or pure force. the logical thing was to model it as a mass-spring-damper system. of course it could be more complex but let's start from here. this was why I didn't really do it in the first place. but it seemed rather easy now that I did it.

+I started *testUserPush.slx* for simulink model building. later, it should be able to work with a version of *disturbTest.slx*. maybe I could even replace the current disturbance signal with this "human hand model".
+I also started *userHandInit.m* to initialize all the params needed for this part.

+currently, the test was fine when the wall is with a stiffness of 1000 (N/m). it also showed some small vibration (well within +/- 1 mm) when the stiffness was 100000. this was promising b/c it showed that it was still OK when the stiffness of the wall was not so high. but when it's closer to an ideal stiff wall, vibration started.

+the params for the hand model were from a paper I searched currently. at least I had something to reference to. the stiffness as well as the damping coefficient were both quite important for simulation w/o vibration. the model of the wall was currently just a spring. adding other stuff like damping would also improve stability but it's not the current goal and a wall shouldn't have damping.

+everything was built based on the reference point, the origin of the task space. there was a passive XY cartesian stage to have good alignment of all z axes (the world, TCP, hand).
+~whether or not this should be passive was still undecided. passive wouldn't work. it would move away. active wouldn't work. it would interfere with the motion of the TCP. the ideal way to go was: it was passive when started.
+TCP probably initialized at the origin and moved to a query point, maybe even a point that's not on the wall but a bit away from the wall. then it became active so that the x and y coordinate of the TCP is "fixed".~ ok, that's probably wrong. this cartesian stage was there to ensure the x and y coordinate, in other words, compensate gravity when the controller couldn't.
+~that meant this should only be used for the baseline case. ~ so what might really end up happening was that I had 2 models for this simulation. one was the one I had, for the controller we proposed. in this one, the stage should be passive so that there would be no interference, while still having good alignment. the other one was for the baseline (currently it's the open-loop force control) ~and this XY cartesian stage was used~. the stage should be active and how to initialize would be a later problem to discuss. correcting myself all the time. too many new things and new ways to implement.
+I was in a hurry so I didn't really think this through, you would see.

+whether or not this would work with what I previously did was still under the question. but I thought it should.
+~this was not really needed to build a baseline but for some reasons I started to do this.~ the reason why I started this instead of a real implementation of the baseline could be found in the previous paragraph. it's needed, otherwise the baseline wouldn't work. ok, the XY stage was needed but the hand modeling was probably not.

+## made a script for generating the stiffness figure
+for some reason, I forgot to mention I made a separate script for this figure. it used to be a bunch of commands in the MATLAB history but as I moved forward in writing, this should be a script. maybe I didn't mention this only b/c it's not finished yet.

+# 20191022
+wasted 1 day on baseline
+## implementation on baseline
+I read more about this MMA paper. currently I believed I got most of the implementation right. it came down to 1 MATLAB command `sdhinfsyn()`. this was the one they said they used in the paper. unfortunately and strangely, the MATLAB documentation for this was quite poor. along the way, I found commands like `makewight()` and `augw()`. they seemed to have changed quite a lot and the documentation was outdated somehow. again, very strange. there's even error I believed.
+I didn't know what I did wrong and I was out of things to try. b/c there's not too much time, the next step would be to give up and try open-loop force control.

+a few things about the paper.
+I had always thought that it's not a very good paper. maybe there were some misunderstandings but it's not straight-forward, it's all over the place, and some of the things they did for the paper I didn't agree. it's actually like a typical paper I would write: no highlights, chaos, stuffing stuff just to make the pages. but they were really good at write more words. the current problem for my draft was I had nothing to write about though I kinda did many things.

+# 20191021
+## new things to do to make the draft richer
+things showed up in writing.
+- [ ] do 1 batch of simulations with the same level of disturbance to see if joint 6 torque needs to be larger when y coordinate is smaller
+- [ ] find a really good way to rotate the axes so that the xoy plane is in a "wall" position, not a "ground" position (it's more of an orientation thing actually)
+- [ ] do a finer grid b/c I suspect the current resolution is not enough to show what we care
+- [ ] take a look at the high points mentioned last time to make sure the numbers are correct

 # 20191018
 cursed by the knowledge of the future.
 ## made related changes to DMOPMIMO